twohunters/ReadMeGen/README.md

 ## Description

 This is a markdown file generator for quickly writing a README for new GitHub repositories.
+It operates entirely within command lines either in a Command Prompt or Terminal.

 ## Installation